02A

 TUNDRA

-Greater biodiversity and healthier ice reserves provide evidence that the Earth was in a far better environmental state at the time of the Woolly Mammoth.
+Greater biodiversity and healthier ice reserves provide evidence that the Earth was in a far better environmental state at the time of the woolly mammoth.
 Without human intervention, there was no artificial pollution, no land degradation resulting from a mass expansion of destructive agriculture practices, natural resources still in abundance, an absence of overhunting, overfishing, poaching and more.

-A key factor was also the presence of a thriving Mammoth Steppe, comprised of flourishing arctic and tundra regions.
+A key factor was also the presence of a thriving mammoth steppe, comprised of flourishing arctic and tundra regions.
 These landscapes were vast and responsible for playing a balancing role in the planet’s overall state.

 Habitat Scale